Black Forest Crepes

 Total TimePrep: 40 min. + chilling Bake: 15 min.

 - 3 tablespoons butter, melted

 - 2 tablespoons baking cocoa

 - 1 can (5 ounces) evaporated milk

 - 1 teaspoon vanilla extract

 - 1 can (21 ounces) cherry pie filling

-- For sauce, combine sugar and cocoa in a saucepan. whisk in milk; add butter.
-Bring to a boil over medium heat, stirring constantly.
-Remove from the heat; stir in vanilla.
-To serve, spoon about 2 tablespoons pie filling down the center of each crepe.
-Fold sides of crepe over filling; place in a greased 13-in. x 9-in. baking pan.
-Bake, uncovered, at 225° for 15 minutes.
+- Spoon a heaping tablespoon pie filling down the center of each crepe.
+Fold sides of crepe over filling; place in two greased 13-in. x 9-in. baking dishes.
+Bake, uncovered, at 350° for 10-12 minutes or until heated through.
 Transfer to serving plates; drizzle with warm chocolate sauce.
-Yield: 10 servings (20 crepes).

-Originally published as Black Forest Crepes in Quick Cooking May/June 1999, p57
+Originally published as Black Forest Crepes in Quick Cooking May/June 1999

 Follow along as we show you how to make these fantastic recipes from our archive.